 The kitchen & living room offered a glimpse of yesteryear & our costumed guide Erin added to the atmosphere.
 She was also really knowledgeable & passionate about the era.

 We also visited the very room where the New York Senate first met.
-It’s always special being in the same spot where momentous occasions took place & that’s what makes the Senate House one of the top places to visit in Kingston, NY.
+It’s always special being in the same spot where momentous occasions took place.

 The Senate House State Historic Site is a wonderful place to visit in the heart of Kingston’s beautiful Stockade district.